On This Page

 San Diego Roulette

 The California Constitution states that the ball and wheel alone may not determine the outcome in roulette.
-Here is what they are doing in San Diego County, to comply.
+Here is what they are doing in the greater San Diego area, to comply.

 A single-zero roulette wheel is used, the only one in the San Diego area.
 There is also a 37-card deck, numbered 0 to 36.
 Three cards are dealt from the deck and placed in regions on the table identified as "1-12", "13-24", and "25-36".
 The range the ball lands in (0-12, 13-24, or 25-36) determines which card is flipped over, which is used to resolve all bets.

-A bingo hopper is used, containing 76 balls, two each of every ball numbered 1 to 36 plus 0 and 00.
+Harrah's used to use a bingo hopper, containing 76 balls, two each of every ball numbered 1 to 36 plus 0 and 00.
 A ball is drawn which corresponds to the spin for betting purposes.

 The roulette wheel has 38 slots, identified by color only.
 The distribution of colors is 12 red, 12 white, 12 blue, and 2 green.
 There is also a 38-card deck, with one card each for all 38 possible outcomes in double-zero roulette.
 Four cards are dealt from the deck and placed on colored regions of the table, one for each color on the wheel.
 The color the ball lands in determines which card is flipped over, which determines the spin for betting purposes.
 There is an additional bet called "Super Green", which pays 275 to 1 if the ball lands in green and the 0 or 00 card is drawn.
 The probability of winning is (2/38)*(2/38) = 0.28% and the house advantage is 23.55%.